 Auto Accidents Can Cause Aortic Injuries

 I’m Ed Smith, an Injury Lawyer in Sacramento.
-If you or someone you care about have suffered blood vessel damage in any form of traumatic accident, please contact me for free, friendly advice at (916) 921-6400 or by using my toll-free line, (800) 404-5400.
+If you or someone you care about have suffered blood vessel damage in a traumatic accident, please contact us for free, friendly advice at 916.921.6400 or 800.404.5400.

 We are members of the National Association of Distinguished Counsel and the Million Dollar Advocates Forum.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 3.24.21]